jetbundle/jetbundle.github.io/_diffequations/00_index.md

 ## Copyright and License

-**Copyright © 2025**
+**Copyright © Joel Saucedo 2025**

 This work and its source code are released under an open source license.
 The content and code are freely available for educational and non-commercial use.

 **Terms:**
-- ✅ **Educational Use**: Free to use for teaching, learning, and research
+- **Educational Use**: Free to use for teaching, learning, and research
-- ✅ **Non-Commercial Use**: Free for personal and academic purposes
+- **Non-Commercial Use**: Free for personal and academic purposes
-- ❌ **Commercial Use**: Prohibited without explicit written permission
+- **Commercial Use**: Prohibited without explicit written permission
-- ✅ **Modification**: Source code may be modified for personal/educational use
+- **Modification**: Source code may be modified for personal/educational use
-- ✅ **Distribution**: May be shared with attribution for non-commercial purposes
+- **Distribution**: May be shared with attribution for non-commercial purposes

-The source code for this website is available in the repository.
 While the code is open source, commercial use of either the content or code requires explicit permission from the copyright holder.

-For commercial licensing inquiries, please contact the repository maintainers.
+For commercial licensing inquiries, please contact the repository owner.

 ---